RyannKim327/iTP-Cybersec/docs/API.md

 ## FacebookPage Class

-The `FacebookPage` class is the core of the CyberServer bot framework.
+The `FacebookPage` class is the core of the iTP CyberServer bot framework.
 It handles webhook management, message routing, and command processing.

 ### Constructor